 Accrued points and large amounts of loyalty currency are highly targeted prizes to hackers.
 They relentlessly search for ways to find them in poorly secured point storage ecosystems.
 Hackers and fraudsters prey on software weaknesses, easily exploitable infrastructures that are vulnerable to viruses and malware bots.

 Not all hacks orientate around breaching data sources to reach personal details.
-Sometimes breaking into a loyalty account for login details, a reward card number and its points balance is enough for hackers to sell on the dark web.
+Login details, a reward card number and balance points are enough for hackers to sell on the dark web.
+Illicit buyers spend the points in quick succession for huge benefits on purchases.
+Leaving legitimate customers with no points to redeem.

 Redemption Fraud